Vittorio Magni (footballer)

-Vittorio Magni (born 1 June 2006) is an Italian professional footballer who plays as a full-back for club Cesena, on loan from AC Milan.
+Vittorio Magni (born 1 June 2006) is an Italian professional footballer who plays as a full-back for club Cesena.

 Club career

 Youth career

 Magni started his career in the youth academy of AC Milan.

 Milan Futuro

 He was first called-up with the newly created reserve team Milan Futuro on 25 August 2024, for a 1–0 away loss Serie C match against Virtus Entella, but didn't play.
 He made his professional debut with Milan Futuro on 14 September 2024, during a 2–0 home loss Serie C match against Ascoli.

 On 19 July 2025, during the 2025–26 pre-season, Magni was called-up with the senior squad for the first time by head coach Massimiliano Allegri.

 Loan to Cesena

 On 15 August 2025, he joined Serie B club Cesena on an initial loan for the 2025–26 season, with the option to make the move permanent once the season concludes.